Edward-Knight/landlock/README.md

 and attacks.
 It won't prevent an exploited application from all malicious behavior, but it can stop it reading with the filesystem and interacting with device files.

+## Developer Information

+## Testing

+Tests are run using [pytest](https://docs.pytest.org/en/latest/).
+Each test is run in a separate subprocess using [pytest-forked](https://github.com/pytest-dev/pytest-forked) so Landlock rules don't conflict.